 A. Rental Units.
 Developers may rent affordable units to eligible low- and/or moderate- income tenants consistent with the provisions of Sections 13.3.2, 13.3.3 and 13.3.4 of this Article.
 Priority shall be established by the SPGA and incorporated in the Rules and Regulations per Section 13.7.1.
-Priority for units shall be granted to current or recently displaced residents of the City of Somerville to the extent permitted by state and federal law; however, in the case of a substantial rehabilitation, current resident tenants meeting appropriate income qualifications of Section 13.3.2 shall be given priority.
+Priority for units shall be granted to current or recently displaced residents of the City of Somerville to the extent permitted by state and federal law given to selection of tenants from the Somerville Housing Authority (SHA) waiting lists; however, in the case of a substantial rehabilitation, current resident tenants meeting appropriate income qualifications of Section 13.3.2 shall be given priority.